ritwikraj2496/ps-training-reference-notes/classroom-day4-databases-mongodb.md

 db.restaurants.aggregate([
   {
     $project: {
-      "name": 1,
+      name: 1,
-      "cuisine": 1,
+      cuisine: 1,
-      "address": 1
+      address: 1,
-    }
+    },
   },
   {
-    $limit: 5
+    $limit: 5,
-  }
+  },
-])
+]);
 ```

 - This will return the documents but only include the specified fields.
-- Notice that the _id field is also included.
+- Notice that the \_id field is also included.
 This field is always included unless specifically excluded.
 - We use a 1 to include a field and 0 to exclude a field.

 ### $sort